Hello, I'm Alex.

 Profile

-Alex has been shipping consumer-ready and enterprise-grade software from concept to implementation for the last 10+ years.
-Alex is a product designer & strategist that thrives in finding clarity in complex problems that exist outside of typical processes or frameworks.
+Alex has been shipping consumer-ready and enterprise-grade software from concept to implementation for the last 12+ years.
+Alex is a product leader and design strategist that thrives in finding clarity in complex problems that exist outside of typical processes or frameworks.

-Alex is a strong leader, mentor, coach and educator who inspires individuals and manages teams to produce their best work.
+Alex is a strong leader, mentor, coach and educator who inspires, nurtures and drives continuous improvements for high impact designers and design teams.

 Summary